 Like the microbiome, which hosts over 30 trillion bacteria, the virome is a normal component of your body.
 You should not be alarmed at this well-known and common fact.
 Every healthy body will be able to maintain a healthy balance of these elements and allow them to perform their useful functions within the body.
 Your own body is a literal virus making machine, contributing hundreds of virus to the world on a daily basis.
 Your 3 trillion eukaryote cells replicate on a regular schedule based on wear and tear from their individual functions.
 Bones replicate slowly but intestine cells replicate every day or two.

 You do not ‘catch’ pathogens that then make you sick.
-There is no ‘catching’ involved in disease.
+There is no ‘catching’ involved in mechanism of disease.
 You simply make yourself sick by bad diet, bad lifestyle, lack of sun exposure and fear (worry).
 It is not complicated and keeping yourself healthy is a matter of overcoming ignorance.
 You are never taught in public education how to achieve and maintain bodily health.
 Fortunately, it is very simple and the needed education is readily available to you, in this information age, from blogs like this one.

 We most certainly have dip-shits who spend your money weaponizing viruses and bacteria in their well-appointed government laboratories.
 These are inevitably patented and can be verified by anyone who wants to look into it.
 These are not naturally occurring and fortunately, are unstable, mutating their way into extinction quite rapidly.